merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 {% include IMAGE path="/images/trichodesmium_tutorial/metabolism_08.pdf" width=80 %}

 Now it is clear that *T. miru* and *T. nobis* are missing nitrogen fixation (as we know), and that *T. miru* is the only species that can convert nitrite to ammonia.

+I encourage you to look through the other maps (both overall and in grid form).
+Here are some things to look out for:
+- The nitrogen cycle map (01310) shows metabolic capacity with colored reaction arrows rather than boxes.
+There again you can see that *T. miru* is the only one doing nitrogen dissimilation.
+- In map 00260 (Glycine, Serine and Threonine Metabolism), you can see that *T. miru* and *T. nobis* are also the only genomes with the enzyme to convert threonine to 2-oxobutanoate (a precursor leading into the production of several other amino acids).
+You can see the same thing in map 00290 (Valine, Leucine and Isoleucine Biosynthesis).
+Clearly the other genomes have the capacity to make those amino acids, just not by starting from 2-oxobutanoate.
+So biosynthesis of amino acids is just a bit more connected in *T. miru* and *T. nobis* compared to the others.
+- Map 00195 shows photosynthesis.
+Maps 00860, 00900, and 00906 are photosynthesis-related capacities, like the biosynthesis of pigments.
+These are things that all the _Trichodesmium_ species can do, but there are still differences between these genomes -- some genomes are missing enzymes that all the others have (a detection issue?) while others have some enzymes that all the others don't (interesting ecology?).

+The KEGG Pathway Maps cover many metabolic capacities that KEGG modules do not, and can be a great tool for comparative metabolism analyses.

 Don't forget to go back to the parent directory before you move on to the next tutorial section:
 ```bash